bentoml/BentoML/docs/source/quickstarts/deploy-a-large-language-model-with-openllm-and-bentoml.rst

 Build a Bento
 -------------

 After the Service is ready, you can package it into a :doc:`Bento </concepts/bento>` by specifying a configuration YAML file (``bentofile.yaml``) that defines the build options.
-See `Bento build options <../../concepts/bento.html#bento-build-options>`_ to learn more.
+See :ref:`Bento build options <concepts/bento:Bento build options>` to learn more.

 .. code-block:: yaml
    :caption: `bentofile.yaml`